22 Ways to Improve Your Writing for Social Media Marketing

 Avoid pushy, sales-driven messaging.

-You want your audience to clearly and plainly see that the post and the destination page match.
+You want your audience to see that the post and the destination page match.
 After they respond to your CTA and convert, they can wander your site.

 6) Write to invoke curiosity